csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 5. As a researcher at the Toronto Early Cognition Lab, I want to have a login/authentication process in order to only allow other researchers at the Toronto Early Cognition Lab and I to have access to these videos so that the children's privacy stays protected.

-Given that the user is a memeber of the Toronto Early Cognition Lab, when the user tries to log in, then ensure their login credentials are in the stored login data and redirect the user to the homepage of the webapp.
+Given that the user is a member of the Toronto Early Cognition Lab, when the user tries to log in, then ensure their login credentials are in the stored login data and redirect the user to the homepage of the webapp.

 ![approved_user_stories](approved_user_stories.png)